What estate documents do you need in Georgia?

 - Selling or purchasing property if needed

-The “durable” designation means that this type of POA remains valid even if you’re incapacitated.
-Without it, your loved ones would have to go through probate court to be appointed as your conservator.
+Without a Power of Attorney, your loved ones would have to go through probate court to be appointed as your conservator.

 Now is the time to protect your legacy